LOST-STATS/lost-stats.github.io/Geo-Spatial/spatial_joins.md

 Spatial joins are crucial for merging different types of data in geospatial analysis.
 For example, if you want to know how many libraries (points) are in a city, county, or state (polygon).
 This skill allows you to take data from different types of spatial data (vector data like points, lines, and polygons, and raster data (with a little more work)) sets and merge them together using unique identifiers.

 Joins are typically interesections of objects, but can be expressed in different ways.
 These include: equals, covers, covered by, within, touches, near, crosses, and more.
-These are all functions within the [sf](https://cran.r-project.org/web/packages/sf/sf.pdf) function in R.
+These are all functions within the [sf](https://cran.r-project.org/web/packages/sf/sf.pdf) function in R or the [**geopandas**](https://geopandas.org/) package in Python.
+For more on the different types of intersections in 2D projections, see the [Wikipedia page on spatial relations](https://en.wikipedia.org/wiki/Spatial_relation).

-**Acknowledgments to [Ryan A. Peek](https://ryanpeek.org/) for his guide that I am reimagining for LOST.**

 ## Keep in Mind

+- Geospatial packages in R and Python tend to have a large number of complex dependencies, which can make installing them painful.
+Best practice is to install geospatial packages in a new virtual environment.
 - When it comes to the package we are using in R for the US boundaries, it is much easier to install via the [devtools](https://cran.r-project.org/web/packages/devtools/index.html).
 This will save you the trouble of getting errors when installing the data packages for the boundaries.
 Otherwise, your mileage may vary.
 When I installed USAboundariesData via USAboundaries, I received errors.

 ```r